Louisa Horton

 Louisa Fleetwood Horton (September 20, 1920 – January 25, 2008) was an American film, television and stage actress, who used her given name, Louisa Horton, professionally.
 She was the former wife of the late The Sting director, George Roy Hill, with whom she had four children.

-Personal life
+Early life

 Horton was born to Jeter Rice and Frances Breckinridge (née Steele) Horton in Beijing, China.
 The daughter of a United States Marine Corps officer, she was raised in Haiti and the area around Washington, D.C.
-She lived in Manhattan for nearly 50 years before her death in 2008.